open-webui/docs/docs/tutorial/apache.md

 :::note
 If you plan to expose this to the wide area network, consider implementing security like a [network firewall](https://github.com/chr0mag/geoipsets), [web application firewall](https://github.com/owasp-modsecurity/ModSecurity), and [threat intelligence](https://github.com/crowdsecurity/crowdsec).
-Additionally, it's strongly recommended to enable HTST possibly like `Header always set Strict-Transport-Security "max-age=31536000; includeSubDomains"` within your **HTTPS** configuration and a redirect of some kind to your **HTTPS URL** within your **HTTP** configuration.
+Additionally, it's strongly recommended to enable HSTS possibly like `Header always set Strict-Transport-Security "max-age=31536000; includeSubDomains"` within your **HTTPS** configuration and a redirect of some kind to your **HTTPS URL** within your **HTTP** configuration.
 For free SSL certification, [Let's Encrypt](https://letsencrypt.org/) is a good option coupled with [Certbot](https://github.com/certbot/certbot) management.
 :::

 Sometimes, its beneficial to host Ollama, separate from the UI, but retain the RAG and RBAC support features shared across users: